barrontang/shimmy-for-mac-mini/README.md

   [![Sponsor](https://img.shields.io/badge/❤️-Sponsor-ea4aaa?logo=github)](https://github.com/sponsors/Michael-A-Kuykendall)
 </div>

+**A Mac Mini-optimized fork of Shimmy - The 5MB Alternative to Ollama**

 **Shimmy will be free forever.** No asterisks.
 No "free for now."
 No pivot to paid.

-**Fast, reliable local AI inference.** Shimmy provides OpenAI-compatible endpoints for GGUF models with comprehensive testing and automated quality assurance.
+**Fast, reliable local AI inference optimized for Mac Mini.** This fork provides OpenAI-compatible endpoints for GGUF models with comprehensive testing and automated quality assurance, specifically tuned for Mac Mini performance.

+> **Original Project**: This is a fork of [Shimmy](https://github.com/Michael-A-Kuykendall/shimmy) by Michael A. Kuykendall, optimized for Mac Mini deployment and usage.

 ## What is Shimmy?